 Swapping courses or leaving university entirely isn't always the answer.

 There are plenty of ways to improve your situation.
 If you're struggling to balance full-time study with other commitments, consider dropping down to part time.
 If you've missed some classes and feel as though you've fallen behind, discuss repeating a year with your personal tutor.
 There's also the option of deferring your studies if you need some time out for personal or financial reasons.

 If you decide that leaving is the best decision for you, there's no need to feel embarrassed or like you've made a mistake - university isn't for everyone, and you won't find this out until you've given it a go.
 Explore all the alternatives to university, or if you still like the idea of studying but would prefer to be gaining work experience at the same time, why not consider an apprenticeship?

 Where could I get more advice?

-- Family and friends - They know you better than anyone and have your best interests at heart.
+- Friends and family - They know you on a personal level, and will have your best interests at heart.

 - Other students - Final-year students on your course could ease (or confirm) your doubts and offer you advice, with the benefit of hindsight.
 If you're planning to change courses, talking to students on the course you'd like to move to will give you a flavour of what you can expect from the switch.